nnmp020395/MLOps_ClassifiImage/README.md

 \dt
 ```

-Do a SQL request,f for example to list the stored images :
+Do a SQL request, for example to list the stored images :

 ```bash
 SELECT * FROM plants_data;